 Access has screwed up again and Earth-0 has temporarily merged with Earth-616.
 Similarly to when Batman last teamed-up with Spider-Man (Peter Parker), the two heroes (and everyone else) come to temporarily believe that their worlds are one and the same and always have been.
 This time, Spidey and the Dark Knight battle an even greater threat than Carnage and Joker.
 Wilson Fisk aka The Kingpin has allied himself with Ra’s Al Ghul and Talia!
 Nevertheless, Spidey and Batman win out in the end and save the day.

-–REFERENCE: The immediate follow-up to Batman & Spider-Man: New Age Dawning, Unlimited Access #1-4, takes place here and now.
-Access successfully ends the Batman/Spider-Man “crossover” by returning everyone back to their correct multiverses.
+–REFERENCE: In Unlimited Access #1-4.
+Access successfully ends the Batman & Spider-Man: New Age Dawning crossover by returning everyone back to their correct multiverses.
 Access then muses about how being a “cosmic monitor of two worlds” is hard work.
 However, Access is bad at his job and the two multiverses are even more mixed up than they were before.
 In fact, Universe-0 has begun to amalgamate with Universe-616 (again)!
 Access is really bad at his job—so bad that in his attempts to fix everything, the “cosmic monitor of two worlds” begins screwing with time as well.
 Access even travels back to the early days of Batman’s career and accidentally introduces him to Daredevil.
 At one point Access merges different characters from different times together in order to fight the combined threat of Darkseid and Magneto.
 When the dust settles, everything and everyone is returned to its proper place and time and the heroes defeat the bad guys.
-In the end Access realizes that his very presence causes the two multiverses to merge.
+In the end, Access realizes that his very presence causes the two multiverses to merge.
 Realizing this, Access, as his final act, makes everyone in Universe-0 forget about the existence of Universe-616, and vice-versa.
 Access then flies off into the cosmic unknown never to be heard from again.
 The DCU will cross paths with the Marvel U again in the future, but they will have forgotten any of their previous encounters thanks to Access.

-–NOTE: Superman splits into Superman Red and Superman Blue and both of his energy halves help to rid the world of the Millennium Giants.
+–NOTE: In Superman Forever #1.
+Superman splits into Superman Red and Superman Blue and both of his energy halves help to rid the world of the Millennium Giants.
 After the battle, the two halves merge and the electromagnetic energy they share is dispersed, thus returning Superman’s original body and powers!
-Supes goes back to wearing the classic red and blue with the big yellow S on his chest!
-(As seen in Superman Forever #1).
+Supes goes back to wearing the classic red and blue with the big yellow “S” on his chest!

 –JLA #22-23, Part 1